 If you are headed to Peru you’ll want to leave extra space in your bag for souvenirs.
 As you tour the country you will find markets full of beautifully crafted goods in eye-catching colors and motifs.
 Below are the top 20 best gifts and souvenirs from Peru.

-Sweaters, hats, scarves and blankets make for a long lasting souvenir and you will find markets and stores stocked with them.
+At Peru Hop, we think sweaters, hats, scarves and blankets make for a long lasting souvenir, and you will find markets and stores everywhere stocked with them.
 Alpaca products are as insulating as cashmere, they’re also lightweight, hypoallergenic, and best of all, they don’t itch.
 Baby alpaca clothes are made from the fleece of the first shearing of alpaca, which is supremely soft.
 Many products are advertised as 100% baby alpaca, but chances are, they are blends of alpaca wool or even acrylic and synthetic fibers.

 Traditional Peruvian clothing and products ranging from shoes to tote bags are made out of bright, bold textiles.
 There are stacks of beautiful fabrics for sale at local markets that you can buy as tablecloths, table runners, placemats, and pillowcases.
 By the time you leave Peru you just might be imagining a bolder paint scheme for your home to match the patterns you fell in love with.

 A chullo is an Andean style hat with earflaps that can be tied under the chin.
 These hats are made of brightly colored vicuña, alpaca, llama or sheep’s wool and make a great accessory when passing through the high altitudes of the Colca Canyon during a tour or trek or The Andes.
 Miniature sized chullos can also make a cute key chain or bottle topper for Pisco.